atsocaR/api-payments-example/README.md

 ## Bitcoin based API payments

 This example shows how Bitcoin payments for API requests can be implemented.
-Basically a computer program pays anothr program to use its data.
+Basically a computer program pays another program to use its data.

 ## Idea